My Body Back – Notes of Love

-At our Film Fest the amazing Survivors Network from the University of Bristol ran the Notes of Love interactive exhibition where people could write messages of support and solidarity to survivors of sexual violence.
+At our 2016 Film Fest the Bristol University Survivors Network ran the Notes of Love interactive exhibition where people could write messages of support and solidarity to survivors of gender-based violence.
 These messages will then be sent to survivors.

 Bristol Zero Tolerance were keen to work with the My Body Back Project who run the Notes of Love campaign so let’s tell you a bit more about the work that they do: